 India is the seventh largest country in the world, comprised of a population of over 1.2 billion people.
 The country is diverse, drawing influences from the bordering countries of China, Nepal and Pakistan, explains Meherwan Irani, founder of Chai Pani and Botiwalla (and a twice James Beard Award nominated chef), who is from Central India.

 Irani didn’t grow up with Northern Indian dishes; instead, he was raised eating family-style with thalis (meals made up of several small dishes meant to be shared), and “going out” meant grabbing a bite of street food.
 Dining in a restaurant was a rare occurrence.

 These roots are what drove him to open up his revolutionary restaurants that are highly focused on Indian street food.

-Irani opened Chai Pani in Asheville in 2009, and following its immediate success, brought the concept to Decatur in 2013.
-In 2016, he opened Botiwalla in Ponce City Market (PCM).
+Irani opened Chai Pani in Asheville in 2009, and following its immediate success, brought the concept to family-friendly, walkable Decatur in 2013.
+In 2016, he opened Botiwalla in Ponce City Market (PCM) in Poncey-Highlands, one of Atlanta's most popular neighborhoods.
 His goal was to make Indian food approachable, but not dumbed down.
 To do this, he uses local ingredients with Indian techniques.